 - Safety glasses

 - Drill (Recommending this Bosch power drill.)

 - Floor scrubber

-- Shop vac (I have a Porter Cable that gets the job done.)
+- Shop vac (This Porter Cable gets the job done.)

 7 steps to remove paint from a concrete floor

-These steps apply whether you have a stamped concrete floor or not.
-If your floor isn’t stamped concrete you can skip step #5!
+These steps apply for any concrete floor.
+If your floor isn’t stamped concrete you can skip step #5.

-Step #1: Clear the room and clean the floor
+Step #1: Prep the room, clean the floor